|

 High

-fashion released their first album on Capitol in 82 titled "Feelin'
+fashion released their first album on Capitol in 82 titled

-of the obscure but highly interesting album of Zinc.
-High fashion's
+the exception of the obscure but highly interesting album

-album did indeed include two very typical and classic examples
+of Zinc.
+High fashion's album did indeed include two very

-of Little macho productions, the joyful and slick disco influenced
+the joyful and slick disco influenced "Feelin' lucky

-was for Petrus to collect all the produced songs among his handful
+Petrus to collect all the produced songs among his handful

-writers and then in the last minute decide which track to be
+writers and then in the last minute decide which track to

-over and over again with a splendid result!
+was repeated over and over again with a splendid result!

 "Feelin' lucky lately" immediately became a considerable

 hit and reached #32 on Billboards R&B chart.
-The
+The rest of the

-and didn't reach the same class as the two mentioned.
+reach the same class as the two mentioned.
 Most noticeable

 was the mid-tempo track "I want to be your everything".